• Skip to primary navigation

 • Salt

 1. Firstly, wash the moong dal 4-5 times.
 Peel the snake gourd and cut the snake gourd vertically into 2 pieces and discard the inner seeds.
 Then slice the snake gourd into thin half-rounds.
 Place the moong dal, sliced snake gourd, crushed ginger and sliced garlic in a pressure cooker.
+Adding yellow moong dal, ginger, garlic, and sliced vegetable for snake gourd kootu recipe into a pressure cooker.

 3. Pressure cook with 1 1/4 cups water for 2 whistles and remove from heat.
+Softened split moong dal and pudalangai after pressure cooking for a creamy texture.

 Snake Gourd Moong Dal Curry recipe - easy and healthy Indian style lentils and snake gourd vegetable curry.